Add a little zest

 I discovered I was one of these creatives, that it was OK, and that sometimes it even helped people.

 I’m a Christian, and a writer.
 I’ve been both these things all my working life.
-My blog is currently one minute’s reading, twice a week.
-It’s based on two ideas: (1) the Christian faith is important.
-(2) How we live it needs re-viewing, sometimes from funny angles.
+My blog is currently one minute’s reading, once a week or so.

 - Swing low, sweet chariot